 You bought new running shoes three weeks before your race.

-Now you’re wondering if they’ll feel the same on race day, if you’ll get blisters, if the cushioning will hold up.
+Now you’re wondering if they’ll feel right on race day, whether you’ll get blisters, and whether the cushioning will hold up for 26 miles.

-How Long Does It Actually Take to Break In Running Shoes?
+How Long Does It Take to Break In Running Shoes?

 The most significant changes in how your shoe cushions your foot happen in the first 150–300 miles.